A Two-step Krasnosel'skii-Mann Algorithm with Adaptive Momentum and Its Applications to Image Denoising and Matrix Completion: Introduction

 \section{Introduction}

-Fixed-point type algorithms have been popular in solving nondifferentiable convex or nonconvex optimization problems such as image processing\cite{chen2013primal,li2015multi,lu2016multiplicative,micchelli2011proximity,micchelli2013proximity,shen2016wavelet}, medical imaging\cite{krol2012preconditioned,lin2025accelerated,lin2019krasnoselskii,ross2017relaxed,zheng2019sparsity}, machine learning\cite{chen2015convergence,li2018fixed,li2019two,polson2015proximal}, and compressed sensing\cite{figueiredo2008gradient,zhu2015fast}.
+Fixed-point type algorithms have been popular in solving nondifferentiable convex or nonconvex optimization problems such as image processing \cite{chen2013primal,li2015multi,lu2016multiplicative,micchelli2011proximity,micchelli2013proximity,shen2016wavelet}, medical imaging \cite{krol2012preconditioned,lin2025accelerated,lin2019krasnoselskii,ross2017relaxed,zheng2019sparsity}, machine learning \cite{chen2015convergence,li2018fixed,li2019two,polson2015proximal}, and compressed sensing \cite{figueiredo2008gradient,zhu2015fast}.
 This popularity largely arises from their effectiveness in efficiently addressing optimization problems that involve non-differentiable terms, which are common in practical engineering scenarios.
 Additionally, their typically straightforward iterative structures make them appealing for implementation.
-Let $\mH$ be a Hilbert space, and $\mD$ be a finite-dimensional subspace of $\mH$.
+Let $\mH$ be a real Hilbert space with inner product $\langle\cdot,\cdot\rangle$ and induced norm $\|\cdot\|$.
 In this paper, we are interested in formulating a fast fixed-point type algorithm for solving the fixed-point problem

-where $T:\mD\rightarrow\mD$ is an operator.
+where $T:\mH\rightarrow \mH$ is an operator.
 A basic and widely used procedure for approximating a fixed point of $T$ is the following process, also called Picard iteration,

-where $\bmx^0\in\mD$ is a starting point.
+where $\bmx^0\in\mH$ is a starting point.
 The Banach fixed-point theorem establishes that the sequence $\{\bmx^k\}$ generated by \eqref{Picarditer} converges strongly to the unique fixed point of $T$ with linear convergence rate, provided that $T$ is contractive.
 This conclusion does not hold if $T$ is merely nonexpansive.
-To relax the restrictive contractiveness requirement, Krasnosel'ski\u{\i} proposed in \cite{krasnosel1955two} to apply the Picard iteration \eqref{Picarditer} not directly to $T$, but instead to the averaged operator $\frac{1}{2}\mI+\frac{1}{2}T$, where $\mI:\mD\to\mD$ denotes the identity mapping on $\mD$.
-Following this idea of employing convex combinations, the so-called Krasnosel'ski\u{\i} Mann (KM) iteration was introduced in the form:
+To relax the restrictive contractiveness requirement, Krasnosel'ski\u{\i} proposed in \cite{krasnosel1955two} to apply the Picard iteration \eqref{Picarditer} not directly to $T$, but instead to the averaged operator $\frac{1}{2}\mI+\frac{1}{2}T$, where $\mI$ denotes the identity operator on $\mH$.
+Further, the Krasnosel'ski\u{\i}-Mann (KM) iteration is defined via a convex combination of the operators $\mI$ and $T$:

-where $\lambda_k\in(0,1]$ and operator $T$ is nonexpansive.
-The most general convergence result for this procedure was established by Reich \cite{reich1979weak}, which assumes that the fixed point set $Fix(T)$ of $T$ is nonempty and the relaxation parameters $\{\lambda_k\}$ satisfy the condition: